GITAM-MURTI-SDVLab/Profilers/Mapping Accuracy/Readme.md

 ### Key Points:
 - Ensure ground truth data is accurate and corresponds to the same environment conditions as the SLAM-generated map.
-- RMSE calculation can be enhanced by using GIS software or specialized SLAM analysis tools.

 ---